Michael S. Bell, Ph.D. (COL USA, Ret.)

 Chancellor, College of International Security Affairs

-Bell holds an M.A. and a Ph.D. in History from the University of Maryland at College Park.
-His dissertation examined the worldview of President Franklin D. Roosevelt, and his administration’s approach to World War II in Europe.
-Bell also holds an M.S. in National Security Strategy from the National Defense University.
-He was a Distinguished Graduate of the National War College, where he completed an award-winning research fellowship on General John J. Pershing and the development of the American General Staff.
-He also authored a monograph published by the Strategic Studies Institute, The Exigencies of Global, Integrated Warfare: The Evolving Role of the CJCS and His Dedicated Staff.
-Bell retired from the U.S. Army as a colonel in 2012 with over 29 years of active service, and his awards and decorations include the Defense Meritorious Service Medal, Defense Superior Service Medal with oak leaf cluster, the Bronze Star, the combat action badge, and the parachutist badge.
+Dr. Bell holds a MA and a PhD in History from the University of Maryland at College Park, a MS in National Security Strategy from NDU, and is a Distinguished Graduate of the National War College.
+Dr. Bell retired from the US Army in 2012 with over 29 years of commissioned service.
+His awards and decorations include the Distinguished Service Medal, Defense Superior Service Medal with oak leaf cluster, the Bronze Star, the combat action badge, and the Joint Staff identification badge.